By Ray Roman | February 14, 2021

 Our last need was that it could sleep more than just the two of us.
 We have two granddaughters that will soon be able to go on trips with us and we wanted to make sure they have a place to sleep indoors.

-One final item we wanted, not a deal breaker, but a really nice to have was Azdel composite panels.
+One final item we wanted, not a deal-breaker, but really nice to have was Azdel composite panels.
 You can read this article and learn why we think having Azdel panels in your travel trailer is a really good thing.

 The Lance 1575 fit our search criteria perfectly.
 It is by no means the least expensive of the 5 travel trailers we researched, but it offers a tremendous amount of value, has an excellent floor plan, beautiful design, and hopefully reliability as well.

 Here is a photo of the Lance 1575 interior, and you will see why we fell in love.

-Let’s take a look at the 4 other travel trailers we think are great for couples or retirees who don’t require lots of space.
+Let’s take a look at the 4 other travel trailers we think are the best travel trailers or couples or retirees who don’t require lots of space.

 Winnebago Minnie Drop

 We previously took a look at the Winnebago Minnie Drop right here.
 The Minnie Drop has a lot going for it, including a price of about $20,000, a roomy interior, it is lightweight and comes in a variety of color and graphics choices.
 Some models have a queen-sized bed, pull-out outdoor kitchen and even bunk beds.